 Some services generate heavier data usage than others.
-As a general rule, any video centric applications such as Jabber, Webex Meetings, and the webcast system use large amounts of data (think upwards of 60 pictures being sent and received every second!).
+As a general rule, any video centric applications such as Webex App, Webex Meetings, and the webcast system use large amounts of data (think upwards of 60 pictures being sent and received every second!).
 The table below provides some general data usage rates for these applications.

 NBN connection type

 There are many different NBN connection types out there but unfortunately you have no say in what type is available at your address (unless you are willing to participate in the NBN Technology Choice Program at your expense).
 Visit the NBN site to learn more about the different NBN connection types and factors that can influence your upload and download speeds.

 The main choice you have with your NBN connection is how fast it is, and how many GB of data you are entitled to each month.
 As a general rule: